 After the sale of your vehicle, you will receive a thank you letter from Neighbor Ride acknowledging your donated vehicle.

 If your vehicle sold for less than $500, this letter or your 1098-C form will serve as your official acknowledgment.
 As the donor, you may make your best determination of the amount you wish to deduct for tax purposes, based on mileage, condition, etc., up to but not meeting or exceeding $500.

-If your vehicle sold for $500 or greater at auction and you have provided your social security number, you will receive an IRS Form 1098-C, Contributions of Motor Vehicles, Boats, and Airplanes with the Neighbor Ride acknowledgment letter, stating the amount of gross proceeds received from your car in Box 4C.
+If your vehicle sold for $500 or greater at auction and you have provided your social security number, you will receive an IRS Form 1098-C, Contributions of Motor Vehicles, Boats, and Airplanes and a Neighbor Ride acknowledgment letter, stating the amount of gross proceeds received from your car in Box 4C.
 This form will indicate the amount allowable for tax deduction purposes.

 If your IRS Form 1098-C has Box 7 checked, you will be limited to a deduction of $500, even if your gross proceeds exceed the $500 threshold.
 The most common reason for this Box being checked is failure to provide your Social Security Number or estate tax I.D. number to our vehicle donation agency at the time of your donation.
 If you do not intend to deduct the vehicle donation on your tax return, no further action is necessary.
-If you wish to deduct the gross proceeds for the sale of your vehicle, please contact us at (410) 884-7433, provide your SSN, and Neighbor Ride will issue an amended Form 1098-C to you.
+If you wish to deduct the gross proceeds for the sale of your vehicle, please contact us at 866-829-2918, provide your SSN, and an amended Form 1098-C will be issued.